cyral-quickstart/quickstart-sidecar-express/docs/memlim.md

 # Memory Limiting

-Each of the individual services within the sidecar have a default memory limit.
+Each of the individual services within the sidecar has a default memory limit.
 The memory limit is a maximum number of bytes that a service is allowed to consume.
 This is useful to prevent a single service from consuming all available memory on the container and causing other services to fail as a